Belphonz/Starve-Style/docs/Local-Scope-Within-Main/Pointer-and-Reference-Notation.md

 The reasons for this is simply that I consider that pointer and reference type variables as their own type, distinct from their original variants.
 `pointer` variables hold an (ARCHITECTURE DEPENDANT) 8 byte long string of numbers.
 If the pointer points to an integer as an example, their sizes, data and usage will vary.
 `reference` variables are aliases for already existing variables and as such occupy no space on the RAM.
-In terms of use they match that of their counterparts, however due to consistency they should be put on the left.
+In terms of the various factors they match that of their counterparts, however for consistency reasons they should be put on the left.